China's scariest outdoor attractions

 Hiking horror at Mount Huashan, Shaanxi

-Some of the paths comprise nothing more than a few rickety wooden planks boalted onto the mountainside.
+Some of the paths comprise nothing more than a few rickety wooden planks bolted onto the mountainside.

 tak.wing/flickr